leafsphp/docs/src/docs/mvc/index.md

 - ### The `config` directory

   The `config` directory contains the configuration files for your application.
 These are used to configure how Leaf and it's modules interact with your application.
-You can find more information about the configuration files in the [Configuration](/docs/mvc/config) section.
+Each file controls a different feature of your application, e.g. the `app.php` file is used to configure the application, the `database.php` file is used to configure the database connection, etc.

 - ### The `public` directory